AmberSJones/DataViz_2020/README.md

 This repository was created December 2020 as a submission for a [data visualization challenge](https://github.com/UCHIC/CIWS-VisChallenge/) sponsored by the Cyberinfrastructure for Intelligent Water Systems Research Group at Utah State University.

-## Overview and Input Data
+## Code Structure and Input Data
 The code consists of three main scripts: FlowPlots.py, IrrigationCostScenarios.py, and IndoorWaterUse.py.
 FlowPlots provides an overview of water use, IrrigationCostScenarios focuses on outdoor water use and cost, and IndoorWaterUse examines categories and timing of indoor water use.
+Each script can be run independently.

 Input for all of these scripts is a comma separated values files of classified and labeled household water use events.
 Each row corresponds to a water use event.
 Required columns are StartTime, Label, Volume, and Duration.
 The input file supplied for the challenge contained data for a single household in Providence City, UT for 2 weeks during the summer.
-The code is specific to category label in this file (irrigation, hose, toilet, shower, faucet, clothwasher), but could be repurposed for other categories or labels.
+The code is specific to category labels in this file (irrigation, hose, toilet, shower, faucet, clothwasher), but could be repurposed for other categories or labels.

+Input data is found in the same root directory as the scripts.
+Background images that are imported into illustrated visualizations are located in the Images folder along with saved versions of script outputs.
+Power Point software was use to create and export the backgrounds, and associated files are in the BackgroundCreation folder.

 ## Overall Water Use
 The FlowPlots script imports data, aggregates all events by category, and determines daily averages.
 Data are further organized as in/out flows for plotting.
 Two plots are constructed and put together for a single visualization: one to illustrate the split between indoor and outdoor use, and another to show the proportions of indoor use.
 A separate plot is used for indoor because, for the timeframe for this example, outdoor water use overshadowed indoor use.
 All numbers in the plots are daily averages.